emeseendrodi/board-game-cmt/README.md

     npm install
 4. Start the development server:
     ```bash
-    npm start
+    npm run dev

-5. Open the application in your browser at http://localhost:3000.
+5. Open the application in your browser at http://localhost:5173/